m0ru/rri-vu-presentation/slides-content.md

 ![ADI on flower](./screenshots/adi-on-flower.PNG)

 Note:
-* artificial honey bee replacement
+* artificial honey 🐝 replacement
 * used for pollination
 * not controlled by a central server
 * self-replicating
 * used civilly to prevent environmental catastrophe
-* because honey bees have died out - and as we all know, no other insects pollinate, ever
+* because honey 🐝🐝 have died out - and as we all know, no other insects pollinate, ever
 * open question: do they produce honey?

 ---